benhenshaw/rhythm/doc/final.md

 #### Ease of Use
 The function `pool_alloc` is the main way in which the allocator is used.
 As this function allows the caller to specify which memory pool to draw the allocation from, any function which internally allocates memory via `pool_alloc` can pass this responsibility to its caller.
 This system allows functions such as `read_image_file` to load data from a file on disk into a memory pool of the caller's choosing.
 This selection of pools is the alternative to calling `free` on memory when a caller of `malloc` is done with it, as pools are self-managing.
 If one forgets to call `free` when necessary the program will *leak* memory.
 In this allocation system, memory leaks are not possible.

+\pagebreak

 #### Ease of Implementation
 While there may not be a large amount of code in the allocation system, it was written taking into account much research.
-There are many factors, such as byte-boundary alignment, handling the initial allocation (discusses in section 4.2.4, under the subheading [The Only Allocation]), and ensuring the pools are of adequate capacity.
+There are many factors, such as byte-boundary alignment, handling the initial allocation (discussed in section 4.2.4, under the subheading [The Only Allocation]), and ensuring the pools are of adequate capacity.
 The final allocator is simple and features many utilities that allow affective use of memory.
 One notably missing feature is 'reallocation', wherein memory is copied to a location with a larger capacity.
 This feature could have been used when loading in files from disk for example, but as the file formats were chosen to state their size in their header this was unnecessary.
-The basic implementation of the allocator was done in a matter of hours, but small refinements were made throughout the project as more information on the topic was learned.
+The basic implementation of the allocator was done in a matter of hours, but many small refinements were made throughout the project as more information on the topic was learned.

 ## Loading Assets
 Assets are files loaded from disk.
 All asset loading occurs immediately on launching the game.
 Custom loaders are used to read in and interpret the data in these asset files.